Companies pour a lot of money into training. And of course, they hope that money is well spent.

 But exactly how do you know if your training was effective?

 To figure this out, Donald Kirkpatrick came up with something now called Kirkpatrick’s Four Levels of Training Evaluation.
-There are other methods to do this, but Kirkpatrick’s Four Levels are a widely used classic.
+There are other methods to do this, but Kirkpatrick’s Four Levels are a widely used method.
 They became very popular after he published his book Evaluating Training Programs in 1994.

 Kirkpatrick’s model evaluates the effectiveness of the training at four different levels.
 All four levels of evaluation have their place and their significance, and each builds on the other.
 So, let’s take a look at these levels, shall we?

-Learning: did the learners learn the knowledge, skills, or attitudes (KSAs) that the training was intended to convey, as determined by some form of test or assessment immediately after training?
+Level 2-Learning: did the learners learn the knowledge, skills, or attitudes (KSAs) that the training was intended to convey, as determined by some form of test or assessment immediately after training?

 Level 3-Behavior: did the learners transfer the newly learned KSAs to on-the-job performance?

 Level 4-Results: what was the tangible result of the training in terms of meeting a business goal?

 So how do you measure each of these four levels for training evaluation?

 Level 1-Reaction: Surveys handed out to the learners, online evaluations, etc. (Read more about level 1 reactions here and read our interview with Dr. Will Thalheimer talking about so-called smile sheets here.)

 Level 2-Learning: These are assessments during and/or immediately after training, and include role-playing scenarios during training, focus groups, case studies, pre-tests, post-tests, unscored practice tests, skill demonstrations, etc. (Read more about testing after workforce training here).

-Level 4-Results: Direct measurement of business goal–cost, revenue, production, etc. (Read more about measurement of training’s influence on business goals here and even more about level 4 training evaluations here).
+Level 4-Business Results: Direct measurement of progress toward a business goal–cost, revenue, production, etc. (Read more about measurement of training’s influence on business goals here and even more about level 4 training evaluations here).